matthiasn/talk-transcripts/Halloway_Stuart/SherlockHolmesConsultingDeveloper.md

 And I think it is pretty clear that Holmes spent a lot of his time laying groundwork for the Clojure ecosystem.
-That all of the ideas that I have stated today about problems, simple tools, and hammock time, and trifles, and writing things down, and work/life balance, all of these things are ideas that have traction in the Clojure community because we as a group have worked hard to make that the case.
+That all of the ideas that I have stated today about problems, and simple tools, and hammock time, and trifles, and writing things down, and work/life balance, all of these things are ideas that have traction in the Clojure community because we as a group have worked hard to make that the case.